DAILY HOURS

 PLUMERIA SOCIETY SALE, SEMINAR—JULY!

-We’ve all been waiting for the annual PLUMERIA SOCIETY OF SOUTH TEXAS Plumeria Sale, coming 10am-1pm, Saturday, July 29.
-This year, it’s at the Jewish Community Center, 750 Everhart.
-Seminar is 9:30 am, Saturday, July 22, at Botanical Gardens.
+We’ve all been waiting for the annual PLUMERIA SOCIETY OF SOUTH TEXAS Plumeria Sale, coming 10am-1pm, Saturday, July 19.
+This year, it’s at the Garden Senior Center, 5325 Greely.
+Seminar is 9:30 am, Saturday, July12, at Botanical Gardens.

 See More